PlanktoScope/PlanktoScope/documentation/docs/reference/software/interfaces/mqtt.md

 ## Focus

+The Focus API controls the movement of the sample stage focusing motors in the PlanktoScope:

 - **MQTT Topic for Commands**: `actuator/focus`
 - **MQTT Topic for Status/Errors**: `status/focus`
-- **Function**: Updates the sample stage focusing motors to move a specified displacement at a specified speed.
+- **Commands**: `move`, `stop`

 ### `move` command

-**Description**: Moves the focusing stage by a specified displacement.
+The `move` command initiates movement of the focusing stage by a specified displacement.
+For example, this command makes the stage move up by 0.26 mm at a speed of 1 mm/s:

-**JSON message to move the focus**:

 ```json
 {